samvbeckmann/samvbeckmann.github.io/_posts/2018-04-03-a-love-letter-to-tedx.md

 ---
 layout: post
-title:  “A Love Letter to TEDx”
+title:  A Love Letter to TEDx
 date:   2018-04-03 12:00:00 -0600
 ---